ArturKlauser/gem5-dev/README.md

 docker run --rm -v $GEM5_WORKDIR:/gem5 -it gem5-dev install-system docker run --rm -v $GEM5_WORKDIR:/gem5 -it gem5-dev run-fs
 ```
-Note that the gem5 ARM system file will be installed into a directory called
+Note that the gem5 ARM system files will be installed into a directory called
 'system' inside $GEM5_WORKDIR.

 If you want to build your own full system images, see Pau's